Thursday, November 26, 2020

 Chapter 33: The Southern Forest

-Varhi tilted the bowl up to his lips, barely having used his spoon at all so far to gobble up the stew which Nayleen had handed him.
+Varhi tilted the bowl of stew up to his lips, barely having used his spoon at all so far to gobble up the hearty meal which Nayleen had handed to him.

 Food.